the artistic possibilities

 The short video above gives an overview of the foundation.

-Well, Spring is on the way and we at the foundation are preparing for the fun and productive warm seasons to come!
+Summer is here and at the foundation we are making the most of the fun and productive warm seasons!
 We are currently on the hunt for enthusiastic individuals interested in work/study programs for both construction and landscape.
 Please email us at info@4cfoundation.org

 This years exciting projects will include:

-Renovation of the our maintenance shop with a focus on turning it into a painting studio with incredible natural lighting
+-Renovation of our maintenance shop with a focus on turning it into a painting/print studio with incredible natural lighting

-Shifts in the gardens to remove and replace invasive species, as well as introduce more educational aspects to an already beautiful display.
+-Shifts in the gardens to remove and replace invasive species, design fruit groves as well as introduce more educational aspects to an already beautiful display.

 Please click Here to Visit and Subscribe to our YouTube Channel.